Symbolic powers of codimension two Cohen-Macaulay ideals: Background results

-Our first goal is to describe the graded minimal free resolution of $I^m$ when $I$ is a perfect ideal of codimension two under some additional hypotheses.
-Let us start with some preparation.
+The remainder of this section is devoted to describing the graded minimal free resolution of $I^m$ when $I$ is a perfect ideal of codimension two under some additional hypotheses.
+The length of these complexes determines whether $I^m=I^{(m)}$ and hence are closely connected to Theorem \ref{thm:gen all powers equal}.